Home Page

 Lafayette, Louisiana.
 Menzer caught Chamblin with a straight right hand with approximately 20 seconds left in the eighth round.
 Chamblin, making her first title-bout appearance, went down for the first time in her career.
 She quickly rose, but the referee stopped the bout with approximately 10 seconds left in the round.
 According to WBAN correspondent Ewan Whyte, "

 Chamblin was a worthy challenger – stylish, fit and full of heart – but she read the exchanges less well than her opponent, missed widely with her best shots, and did scant mischief with the rest.
 An exchange in the first round encapsulated the entire fight: a jab so anaemic from Chamblin it may even have been a feint, followed by an uppercut that did no damage, refuted by a right cross to the face that did; a furious but ineffectual flurry of four shots in reply from Chamblin interrupted by a clubbing left hook to the cheekbone that bent her neck; and then a second – a punishment shot, almost – for good measure, that knocked her sideways and left her blinking and covering up".
-Chamblin fell to 8-1-0 (4 KOs).
+Chamblin fell to 8-1-0 (4 KO's).

 On 28 April, 2007 at König-Pilsener-Arena in Oberhausen, Germany.
 Ina Menzer (126 lbs) retained the WIBF Featherweight title for the sixth time with a one-sided ten-round unanimous (100-90,99-92,99-91) decision over Maria Andrea Miranda (123 lbs) of Moñitos, Colombia.
 Miranda fell to a claimed (but unverified) 10-2 (5 KO's).

-On July 28, 2007 at Burg-Wächter-Castello in Dusseldorf, Germany, Ina won a 10-round unanimous decision over Jazmin Rivas of Torreon, Mexico for the WIBF Featherweight title.
-Rivas fell to 14-5-0 (7 KOs).
+On July 28, 2007 at the Burg-Wächter-Castello in Dusseldorf, Germany, Ina (125¼ lbs) won a one-sided 10-round unanimous (100-90,99-92,99-91) decision over Jazmin Rivas (124½ lbs) of Torreon, Mexico for the WIBF Featherweight title.
+Rivas fell to 14-5-0 (7 KO's).

 On November 17, 2007 in Magdeburg, Sachsen-Anhalt, Germany, Ina retained her WIBF Featherweight belt with a 10-round unanimous (97-93,97-93,98-92) decision over Laura Serrano of Mexico.
 According to WBAN correspondent Torben L., "Although Menzer controlled the ring throughout the bout, the smaller and more aggressive Mexican kept her busy all the way, and was able to get through Menzer's defence with more punches than usual for the technically well skilled German.
 Southpaw Serrano occasionally succeeded in confusing Menzer by changing stance, and occasionally succeeded with telling blows, but most of her punches were lacking in precision to have a serious effect; while Menzer had obviously problems getting through with her usually very reliable left jabs.
 40-year old Serrano had proclaimed before the fight, that a defeat would mean the end of her career in the ring, and she confirmed this after the fight.
 She also expressed her disappointment at the verdict, and was of the opinion that she had won the fight.
 Under all circumstances, she gave the fans a fight showing all the best of Mexican virtues: relentless aggression, a big fighting heart and giving it all until the last bell."
-Serrano fell to 16-4-2 (6 KOs).
+Serrano fell to 16-4-2 (6 KO's).

 Sandy Tsagouris battles Ina Menzer in March 2008

-On March 8, 2008 at KoenigPALAST in Krefeld, Germany Ina (125¼ lbs) battled unbeaten Canadian Sandy Tsagouris (126 lbs) of Brampton, Ontario to a hard-fought unanimous (96-94,97-33,97-93) decision for the WIBF featherweight and the vacant WBC Featherweight title.
+On March 8, 2008 at KoenigPALAST in Krefeld, Germany Ina (125¼ lbs) battled unbeaten Canadian Sandy Tsagouris (126 lbs) of Brampton, Ontario to a hard-fought unanimous (96-94,97-33,97-93) decision for the WIBF Featherweight and the vacant WBC Featherweight title.
 Menzer was badly cut over her right eye by a clash of heads, but battled through the injury to edge a fired-up Tsagouris in a hard-fought, even battle.
 Menzer improved to 20-0 (8 KO's) while Tsagouris fell to 7-1.

 On May 31, 2008 at Burg-Waechter Castello in Dusseldorf, Germany, Ina (126 lbs) easily retained her WBA and WIBF belts by stopping Stacey Reile (124 lbs) of Miami, Florida at 1:39 in the fourth round of a scheduled ten-rounder.
-WBAN correspondent Torben Lodberg wrote "Round one was a typical feeling out round.
+WBAN correspondent Torben L. wrote "Round one was a typical feeling out round.
 Menzer stayed on the outside, presumably bearing in mind the deep cut she sustained in her last fight against Tsagouris.
 Rounds two and three saw more action, and Menzer got past Reile's inadequate defences with some telling punches.
 Reile was caught by a vicious right hook right on the bell ending round three, which caused her to stagger.
 She probably would have gone down, if the referee hadn't held on to her.
 Reile tried to put more pressure on in round four, but she simply didn't have the tools to trouble Menzer, while the champion found out, that a combination of a left to the body which made Reile lower her left hand, followed by a right hook to the head, worked every time.
 Menzer threw that combination three times within the last 40 seconds, and the third time it sent the over challenged Reile to the canvas.
 She got up before the end of the count, but her corner made the decision easy for the referee, by indicating they wanted the fight stopped."
-Menzer improved to 21-0 (9 KO's) while while Reile fell to 8-1 (3 KO's).
+Reile fell to 8-1 (3 KO's).

 To check out fight reports, complete up-to-date boxing records, with huge digital photos you can go to the WBAN Records Member Site